 Where Can You Learn More?

 Additional Reading: For feedback research and ideas, see The Ultimate Guide to Feedback for Educators.
-Plus, if you’ve always struggled to keep formative and summative assessment straight, check out What Is Summative Assessment?

 @chadjardine is the CMO @goreact, where he loves advocating for educators and students by spreading the word about GoReact.
 He also seeks to make a positive impact by teaching courses as an Adjunct Instructor in the finance department @uutah.